evanocathain/UWL_Globular_Clusters/README.md

-# UWL_Globular_Clusters
+<b> UWL_Globular_Clusters </b>

- Tools for using the Parkes UWL to study globular clusters
+This repository contains miscellaneous tools that are hopefully useful for using the Parkes UWL receiver to study globular clusters.